 Each business service is unique.
-It depends on many network elements (devices and applications), hence, its operability is ensured by operability of those elements.
+It depends on many network elements (devices and applications), hence its operability is ensured by the operability of those elements.
 However, there is no "magic formula" describing their relations.
-For example, if a critical service depends on an application server cluster, complete failure of a single application server doesn't even mean that the business service is degraded.
-Establishing a service by "clicking several hosts and applications" is a good marketing device but complex real-life services require more advanced multi-level workflow.
+For example, if a critical service depends on an application server cluster, a complete failure of a single application server doesn't even mean that the business service is degraded.
+Establishing a service by "clicking several hosts and applications" is a good marketing device, but complex real-life services require a more advanced multi-level workflow.

 Most services rely on a specific multi-vendor combination of hardware and software products, making the niche monitoring products offered by their manufacturers useless or inefficient for monitoring such services as a whole.